Table of Contents

 • Lower Infrastructure Costs: Smaller models can be trained or fine-tuned with modest hardware, making AI development more cost-effective.

-3. Democratizing AI:
+3. Democratizing AI

 • Privacy and Edge Inference: Running SLMs on local devices helps protect sensitive data and supports scenarios where internet connectivity is limited or unavailable.

-4. Trade-offs:
+4. Trade-offs

 • Less Nuanced Outputs: In some complex linguistic tasks, SLMs might generate less detailed or less context-aware responses.
+That said, recent models like Phi-4 Mini and Gemma 3 perform surprisingly well even on challenging reasoning tasks.

-📐 Key Differences Between LLMs and SLMs
+Key Differences Between LLMs and SLMs

 Feature SLM (Small Language Model) LLM (Large Language Model)